Health care providers conserving supplies for those who need it most

 Lowther said in response to a shortage of testing supplies, hospitals and health systems announced Tuesday that health care providers will prioritize COVID-19 for patients needing acute care in the hospital, health care workers, first responders and certain residents of skilled nursing facilities.
 These priorities align with MDH guidelines.

-Lowther also urges Minneosta’s general public to participate in the conservation of PPE for those who need it most.
+Lowther also urges all Minnesotans to conserve PPE for those who need it most.
 That involves stopping the spread, and her advice for doing so to simply stay home.